cl91/NeptuneOS/docs/Developer-Guide.md

 ##### Queuing IRP
 A common pattern in Windows/ReactOS drivers is that the driver will queue an IRP to an internal queue when IRPs come in faster than they can be processed by the driver.
-Common mechanisms include the StartIo routine, device queues, interlocked queues, and cancel-safe queues.
-These are generally speaking unnecessary on Neptune OS as the Executive limits the rate of IRP flows to a driver by setting an upper limit to the incoming driver IRP buffer.
-Low-level drivers should generally process IRPs synchronously.
-If the device is busy processing the IRP, the driver should simply wait till the device finishes.
-This does not negatively impact system responsiveness since drivers run in their own separate process.
-That being said, the StartIo mechanism is still present on Neptune OS in order to make driver porting easier.
-For instance, you can use the StartIo routine or device queues in a DPC routine in response to an interrupt to schedule the main thread to start processing the relevant IRP.
-Alternatively, you can also use a KEVENT and have the IRP dispatch routine wait on the KEVENT and the interrupt service routine signal the KEVENT.
+For this purpose, the system provides a default device queue for every device object that it has created.
+Driver authors can use call `KeInsertDeviceQueue`, `KeRemoveDeviceQueue`, and related routines to insert and remove IRPs from the queue.
+When processing an IRP, the driver can call `IoStartPacket` which depending on the busy status of the device, will either queue the IO (when the device queue is not empty, meaning the device is busy) or start the IO processing (when the device queue is empty), by calling the `StartIo` routine supplied by the driver.
+When the device finishes the previous IO processing, the driver can call `IoStartNextPacket` to start the next IO packet.
+Note as opposed to Windows, you cannot call `IoStartPacket`, `IoStartNextPacket`, and related device queue management routines in a DPC routine.
+To start IO processing in a DPC routine, queue an work item that will be scheduled in the PASSIVE_LEVEL thread.
+This also means that the `StartIo` routine is executed in PASSIVE_LEVEL, as opposed to Windows (which runs `StartIo` routines in DISPATCH_LEVEL).

 Microsoft [discourages](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/startio-routines-in-higher-level-drivers)
 higher-level drivers from having a StartIo routine.
 This recommendation applies to Neptune OS drivers as well.
 For instance, class drivers should not have a StartIo routine and should not use the `IoStartPacket` routine to queue and start IRP processing.

-As opposed to Windows, you cannot call `IoStartPacket`, `IoStartNextPacket`, and related routines in a DPC routine.
-To call the `StartIo` routine in a DPC routine, schedule an IO work item to start IRP processing.

 ##### Work items
 In addition to queuing IRPs due to rate limits, it is a common pattern on Windows/ReactOS